holyjak/interactive-dev-wshop/Instructor guide.md

 #### Guided task 1

 Complete the task 1 on the screen, explaining - use `def` to capture the request (and explain its use in deving vs. prod), explore it in the REPL, ... .
+At the end use the comment block to invoke the handler with the captured xreq and verify the output.

-Explain: We use `def` to capture local arguments (ex.: function inputs) and data that is expensive to retrieve (ex.: DB data) so that we can play with small pieces of code.
+Explain: We use `def` to capture local arguments (ex.: function inputs) and data that is expensive to retrieve (ex.: DB data) so that we can play with small pieces of code out of context.
 Mention that def creates a shared, mutable "variable" and thus we never, ever do this in prod code.

 TIPS: